arcel19/arcel19/README.md

 - 👋 Hi, I’m @arcel19
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming, video games, basketball and animes
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on competitive projects
 - 📫 How to reach me WhatsApp:695717330

 <!---